Frequently Asked Questions

 How to prepare for a remote session

-- If you have google meets on your phone, you can also use your cell phone’s data plan as appropriate.
+If you conduct a Google Meet on your phone, you can also use your cell phone’s data plan as appropriate.

 Location, timing, and privacy:

-- If you would like to increase audio privacy consider using white noise generator.
+If you would like to increase audio privacy, consider using a white noise generator.
 You can use myNoise online or download the free phone app, available on Apple and Android systems.
 You can place the white noise generating device close to the door and engage in counseling on a separate device.

 How to use Google Meet: